Summary

 SMTP.Send

-for delegated, .default
+for delegated; .default

-for app-only) and admin consent granted.
+for app-only) and required consent granted.

 Need Help?